 This is the Financial District, home to a lot of dark, closed, office buildings and a smattering of martini bars for people who know what the hell a power tie is.
 Avoid the bar in South Station as if the door handle was smeared in poison sumac oil.

-The problem from here is that anything is a bit of a schlep.
-Up the street you have the North End and Faneuil Hall, but let’s leave those alone for now and strike out up Congress Street for Lucky’s Lounge.
+The problem here is that anything is a bit of a schlep.
+Up the street, you have the North End and Faneuil Hall, but let’s leave those alone for now and strike out up Congress Street for Lucky’s Lounge.

 Ever see the Departed?
 One of the climactic scenes happens not too far from here.
 And, if you are unfamiliar with the area, I have to admit, it looks a little on the sketchy side.
 It’s not though.
 You have actually walked into the Fort Point neighborhood, which is an expensive, trendy place for artists to rent out lofts and get drunk.
 At Lucky’s.

 Lucky’s has no sign.
 The entryway is down a half flight of stairs on the corner of a building.
 You can’t miss it at night because of the people milling around outside, but in the day you would walk right past it.
 The bar is divided into two sections: on the right you have music, usually blues, and then on the left you have a nice restaurant type arraignment where they serve beer and food named after Pulp Fiction jokes.
 Overall, it’s not a bad place to end an evening, if you don’t mind the walk back to the T.

 Yes, I said, “end”.
 This is about as far as you should go on the Redline if you started at Davis.
 From here you wind up in Southie and Dorchester, and, nothing against either place, they’re actually a lot of fun, but it’s kind of rough, and if you’ve hit every bar from Somerville to South Station, it’s best to save it for another evening.
 Go back to your hotel room, drink some water, pop a couple Advil, and we’ll talk later.
 Cheers.

 What & Where: